DEFINING THE DISH

 COMPETITIVE ANALYSIS

-Before jumping into design, it was important to compare existing menu translation products to help identify features that could set my product apart from the competition.
+Before beginning the design, I compared existing menu translation products to identify unique features that could differentiate my product from the competition.

 ALL COMPETITION LACKED PERSONALIZATION FEATURES